William Henry Traill: Parliamentary career

-In April 1886 Traill sold his interest in the Bulletin and in 1889, he was elected a member of the Legislative Assembly for South Sydney.
+Traill elected a member of the Legislative Assembly for South Sydney in 1889.
 He was committed to protectionism, but otherwise was an independent and was not offered a ministry.
 He held a position as chairman of the commission to enquire into the working of the New South Wales Lands Office.
 He was defeated in 1895 and afterwards was engaged unsuccessfully in pastoral and mining pursuits in New South Wales and Queensland and declared bankrupt in 1896.

-Towards the end of his life he lived at Brisbane and wrote for the Queensland government, A Queenly Colony, published in 1901, and the historical and mining portion of the Queensland Year Book 1902.
+He wrote for the historical and mining portion of the Queensland Year Book 1902.
 He died of heart disease at his residence at Yeerongpilly in Brisbane in 1902 at the age of 58.
-He was twice married and left a widow, four sons and three daughters.
+He married twice; at the time of his death he had four sons and three daughters.

 Personal

 On 23 April 1866 Traill married singer Jessie Lewis (20 December 1846 – 19 February 1869), daughter of James (31 March 1816 – 11 June 1862) and Mary Ann Lewis (21 March 1819 – 23 August 1894 at "Cliffside", Watsons Bay, NSW), of Escrick, near York, England.
 She died of consumption at her home, Armagh cottage, Kangaroo Point, Queensland.
 They had one daughter.
 The journalist Pattie Lewis, aka Mrs James Fotheringhame ("Mab" of the Bulletin), was Jessie’s sister.